Learning Dense Hand Contact Estimation from Imbalanced Data

 and similarly compute the aggregated non-contact prediction as:

 where $\hat{p}_v$ and $\hat{q}_v$ represent the neighborhood-smoothed estimates for contact and non-contact probabilities, respectively.
+To maintain consistent scale across batches, we further normalize the aggregated contact and non-contact maps by their maximum values within each batch before computing the isolation score.
 To assess spatial inconsistency, we compute the discrepancy between each vertex's prediction and its neighborhood average.
 Specifically, we define the isolation score as:

 This term penalizes contact predictions that sharply differ from those of their neighbors, whether in the contact or non-contact region.
 To prevent the isolation score from disproportionately penalizing spatially large or confident regions, we normalize the total discrepancy by the sum of neighborhood weights: